-15.1 Social events after racing on Friday and Saturday at Corinthian Yacht Club.
-Awards dinner at Seattle Yacht Club after racing on Sunday.
+- 15.1 Social events after racing on Friday and Saturday will be at Corinthian Yacht Club.
+The big Awards Dinner Party will be at Seattle Yacht Club after racing on Sunday, with party beginning at 1800. - 15.2 Take home trophies will be awarded for the top three boats in each class.
+Perpetual trophies will be awarded to the top boats in each class.